SAP-samples/teched2022-XP262/exercises/ex0/README.md

 For instance: Student number 37 has been given to you.
 You receive the following task in one of the exercises: "*Please filter for BPVerification-srv-STUDENT>*."
 Therefore, you would have to filter BPVerification-srv-37.

+**IMPORTANT**: We will sometimes provide links to the source code of artifacts that you are going to use.
+This is for additional information only.
+You don't have to develop anything, customize code or deploy any MTAs in this session.
+These links are therefore purely informative additional information and are by no means action items for you!

 ## Exercise 0.1 Test SAP S/4HANA access